irrvlo/juice-client/README.md

 - [Website](https://juice.irrvlo.xyz)
 - [Releases](https://github.com/irrvlo/juice-client/releases)

-Windows and MacOS releases are available.
-Linux will come if requested enough.
+Windows, Linux and MacOS releases are available.
 # What features does this have?

 - Uncapped FPS